AztecProtocol/aztec-packages/docs/docs/developers/tutorials/crowdfunding/donations.md

 ### 3. Operator withdrawals

 The remaining function to implement, `withdraw`, is reasonably straight-forward:
-- make sure the address calling is the operator address
+1. make sure the address calling is the operator address
-- transfer tokens from the contract to the operator
+2. transfer tokens from the contract to the operator
-- reveal that an amount has been withdrawn to the operator
+3. reveal that an amount has been withdrawn to the operator

+The last point is achieved by emitting an unencrypted event log, more [here](https://docs.aztec.network/developers/contracts/writing_contracts/events/emit_event#unencrypted-events).

 Copy the last function into your Crowdfunding contract: